-Hostels in Marrakech cost anything between 4€ and 12€ per night for a bed in a dorm.
+Hostels Marrakech could offer cost anything between 4€ and 12€ per night for a bed in a dorm.

 A hostel in Marrakech with private room costs 20€ up to 50€ per night.

 This is a rough average just to give you an idea.
 Prices always depend on season and holidays.
 Please always check exact rates on Hostelworld.com or Booking.com.

 Check-In and Check Out: The average check-in time is from 15:00 (3pm), while the Check Out time is before 11:00 (11am).
 Hostels usually offer luggage storage in case you arrive earlier or leave later.
 Make sure you check if luggage storage is free or if there is an extra cost.